L-F-N-BlockNodeChain/BNCN-DecentralizedComputing/README.md

 # BNCN-Network
-The Computing Network For block node chain ------------ Node as Validator -------
+The Computing Network For block node chain

+------------ Node as Validator -------

+GUI --
+Version--

+Beta--

+Release--